sedgewickmm18/After-HadoopsummitMeetupIoT/README.md

 # After-HadoopsummitMeetupIoT
-Original name of the meetup
+Original name of the meetup.

+Please see [here](https://github.com/sedgewickmm18/CognitiveIoT) for the slides.